-James A. Faulconbridge has been a member of our Board since 2006.
-Mr. Faulconbridge has been President of Karges-Faulconbridge, Inc., an engineering and technical services firm that services a broad variety of industries, including the ethanol industry, since 2006.
+James A. Faulconbridge has served as President of Karges-Faulconbridge, Inc., an engineering and technical services firm that services a broad variety of industries, including the ethanol industry, since 2006.
 His background provides the company with technical expertise and insight into various industries we serve, and in capital planning and carbon footprint techniques.

-Patrick H. Hawkins has been a member of our Board and has served as our Chief Executive Officer, both since 2011.
-Mr. Hawkins has been with the company since 1992 having served as President since 2010; Business Director - Food and Pharmaceuticals from 2009 to 2010; Business Manager - Food and Co-Extrusion Products from 2007 to 2009; Sales Representative - Food Ingredients from 2002 to 2009; and, various other positions with the company from 1992 to 2002.

-Mr. Hawkins hold a bachelor's degree in chemistry from the University of Saint Thomas.
+Patrick H. Hawkins has been with the company since 1992, having served as President since 2010; Business Director - Food and Pharmaceuticals from 2009 to 2010; Business Manager - Food and Co-Extrusion Products from 2007 to 2009; Sales Representative - Food Ingredients from 2002 to 2009; and, various other positions with the company from 1992 to 2002.
+Mr. Hawkins holds a bachelor's degree in chemistry from the University of Saint Thomas.
 His vast experience with our company has given him an intimate knowledge of our company and its business and a deep passion for our continued success.

-Mary J. Schumacher has been a member of our Board since 2012.
-Ms. Schumacher served as Chief Operating Officer of Twin Cities Habitat for Humanity from 2010 to 2016; Senior Vice President and General Manager at Andersen Corporation from 2008 to 2010 and Senior Vice President, Research, Technology, Quality and Engineering from 2003 to 2008; various positions at Ecolab Inc. from 1992 to 2003; and, various positions at The Pillsbury Company from 1979 to 1992.
+Mary J. Schumacher served as Chief Operating Officer of Twin Cities Habitat for Humanity from 2010 to 2016; Senior Vice President and General Manager at Andersen Corporation from 2008 to 2010 and Senior Vice President, Research, Technology, Quality and Engineering from 2003 to 2008; various positions at Ecolab Inc. from 1992 to 2003; and, various positions at The Pillsbury Company from 1979 to 1992.
 Ms. Schumacher holds a bachelor's degree in chemical engineering from the University of Minnesota, and has extensive knowledge of the chemical industry and valuable experience in research and development, quality and business development.

-Jeffrey E. Spethmann has been a member of our Board since October 2021.
-Mr. Spethmann served as Senior Vice President of Industrial Products of Donaldson Company, Inc. from April 2016 through October 2023, and held various positions at Donaldson Company since joining the company in 2013, including Vice President, Exhaust and Emissions and Vice President, Global Industrial Air Filtration.
+Jeffrey E. Spethmann has served as CEO of HydrogenPro, Inc., a U.S. subsidiary of Norway based HydrogenPro ASA, since January 2024.
+Prior to joining HydrogenPro, Mr. Spethmann served as Senior Vice President of Industrial Products of Donaldson Company, Inc. from April 2016 through October 2023, and held various positions at Donaldson Company since joining the company in 2013, including Vice President, Exhaust and Emissions and Vice President, Global Industrial Air Filtration.
 Prior to joining Donaldson, Mr. Spethmann held the positions of General Manager and President of Blow Molded Specialties, Inc., from 1999 to 2012.
 Mr. Spethmann has a bachelor's degree in mechanical engineering and an M.B.A. from the University of Minnesota.
 His experience and knowledge in sales and manufacturing processes at a large corporation adds valuable insight to our Board.

-Daniel J. Stauber has been a member of our Board since 2016 and has served as Chief Brand Officer of Stauber Performance Ingredients, Inc, ("Stauber"), a wholly owned subsidiary of the company, since March 2019.
+Daniel J. Stauber has served as Chief Brand Officer of Stauber Performance Ingredients, Inc, ("Stauber"), a wholly owned subsidiary of the company, since March 2019.
 Mr. Stauber served as Vice President - Health and Nutrition and as President of Stauber, from February 2018 through March 2019 and as Chief Brand Officer for Stauber since our acquisition of Stauber in 2015 through January 2018; Chief Executive Officer of Stauber from 1998 until its acquisition in 2015; President from 1994 to 1998 and various other positions with Stauber from 1984 to 1994.
 His extensive knowledge of the health and nutrition industry is valuable in formulating and executing our business plans and growth strategies for this segment of our business.